Entanglement asymmetry in periodically driven quantum systems: CFT on a strip

 \subsection{Equilibrium result}

-The computation of $\Delta S_n$ in equilibrium has been carried out for cylinder geometry in several works \cite{sela1,chen1}; more recently, they have been also carried out for a semi-infinite half line \cite{cfta,cftb}.
+The computation of $\Delta S_n$ in equilibrium has been carried out for cylinder geometry in several works \cite{cftc,cfte}; more recently, they have been also carried out for a semi-infinite half line \cite{cfta,cftb}.
 Our motivation for doing this for the strip geometry follows from the fact that in contrast to CFTs on a cylinder, a periodic drive applied to a CFT on a strip allows for non-trivial evolution of the ground state.
 This is due to the fact that upon mapping the strip into the UHP or an unit disk, such a ground state can always be written as a conformal boundary state.
 Consequently, it can break the symmetry of the theory and thus change under the time evolution by a Floquet Hamiltonian that we shall consider.
 This leads to non-trivial dynamics of $\Delta S_n$ which is detailed in Sec.\ \ref{cftdr}.

-The computation of $S_{Q n}$ can be carried out following generalization of the standard procedure done for a cylinder geometry in Refs.\ \cite{sela1,chen1}.
+The computation of $S_{Qn}$ can be carried out following a straightforward generalization of obtaining symmetry resolved entanglement using composite twist formalism \cite{sela1}.
 To this end, we first note that one can write $\rho_{Q A}^n$ using Eq.\ \ref{projeq} as

-where $\alpha'_{j} = (\alpha_{j}-\alpha_{j+1})$.
-We note that $\exp[-i \alpha'_{j} q]$ is commonly referred to as topological symmetry defects located along the interval cut \cite{cftb}.
-Since these defects are topological in nature, they can be swiped through the replicas of the $n$-sheeted manifold.
-However, due to the presence of the boundary in the UHP, the symmetry corresponding to these operators can be broken at the boundary.
-In recent papers \cite{cfta,cftb}, such symmetry breaking of the topological defect operators are incorporated by the insertion of boundary condition changing operator at the boundary of the UHP in each of the $n$ replicas.
-This effect can also be achieved using a composite twist operator formalism developed for computing symmetry resolved entanglement in Ref.\ \cite{sela1}; we shall use the latter formalism in the rest of this work.